- Allied Health

 Established in 2007, two scholarships are provided annually to assist students during the fall and spring semesters.One student will be selected from the automotive program and second student from the business program.Students must have and maintain a 2.5 GPA and must not receive any other financial assistance.

 Founded in 2001, the Louse R. Lester Foundation builds on the charitable works of Mrs. Louise Robertson Lester.
 Mrs. Lester was a native of Martinsville, Va., and attended Bentley Business College, Gassaway Business College, and, later in life, Patrick Henry Community College and Averett College.
 She studied interior design, architecture and art.
 She was an accomplished artist, producing beautiful paintings, and a collection of her poetry has been published under the title of her life’s motto, “Life, Love and Laughter.”
 The Louise R. Lester Foundation seeks to effect positive change in the communities and lives of the people who are served through its philanthropic support.
 They seek to build effective relationships with grantees through close communication and a willingness to understand the challenges they face.
 Scholarships are available for students facing financial challenges to continue their college education.

 FLOYD LUPTON ENDOWMENT

 Dr. David McLawhorn initiated this endowment in 2004.
-As president of BCCC from July of 2001 through May of 2012, Dr. McLawhorn wanted to create a fund that would supplement the work of the Foundation by supporting special projects or providing scholarships.
+As president of BCCC from July of 2001 through May of 2012, Dr. McLawhorn wanted to create a fund that would supplement the work of the Foundation by providing scholarship to students who demonstrate need and academic promise.

 The estate of Albert and Harriett Mish, left a substantial gift of $200,000 to BCCC in 2012.
 Albert ran a sign painting business and Harriett was a homemaker.
 The Mish’s final wishes were to support the college in a significant way.
 Their gift will be used to enhance the programs, services, or facilities of Beaufort County Community College.